decorator-factory/typing-tips/docs/main-tutorial/3-enumerated-types/index.md

 ## Motivation

-Sometimes you want to represent that a value should only be one of a set of specific, predefined values, like the `mode` parameter in the builtin [``open()``](https://docs.python.org/3/library/functions.html#open) function.
+Sometimes you want to represent that a value should only be one of a set of specific, predefined values, like the `mode` parameter in the builtin [``open()``](https://docs.python.org/3/library/functions.html#open) function: although it is a string, it shouldnt be any ``str`` - only some specific ones.

 For that, there are 2 choices: [``typing.Literal``](https://docs.python.org/3/library/typing.html#typing.Literal) and [``enum.Enum``](https://docs.python.org/3/library/enum.html#enum.Enum).